2023

 The Rocks - Located in the Meadow Village, at the town square.
 If you are looking for a sit-down lunch after hiking Ousel Falls, this is a great option.

-Hungry Moose Deli – You can grab a delicious sandwich here for a quick lunch and take it over to Len Hill Park just across the street.
+Hungry Moose Deli – You can grab a delicious sandwich here for a quick lunch from either Town Center or Mountain Village location.

 Pinky G’s – This is your local pizzeria that can serve you a slice or whole pie.
 Nothing fancy here, just pizza!

-By Word of Mouth or BYWOM – I think of their food as upscale pub food.
+By Word of Mouth or BYWOM – Think of their food as upscale pub food.
 It’s good and a great spot to get the local vibe.
 Open for both lunch and dinner.

 Après